0xSR42/notes/vision-for-subcontinent.md

 # Bharat

-– Bharatiya culture but less conservative than status quo.
+Bharatiya culture but less conservative than status quo.

-– Historically important cities built with Bharatiya architecture, but still matching today’s standard for infrastructure.
+Historically important cities built with Bharatiya architecture, but still matching today’s standard for infrastructure.

-– Bharatiya governance, legal, medical, engineering systems.
+Bharatiya governance, legal, medical, engineering systems.

 # India

-– A mix of world’s cultures.
+A mix of world’s cultures.

-– Foreign influenced cities with infrastructure matching standards of the west, the east and the middle east.
+Foreign influenced cities with infrastructure matching standards of the west, the east and the middle east.

-– International governance, legal, medical, engineering systems.
+International governance, legal, medical, engineering systems.

+# Miscellaneous

 Individual cities would have the choice to align with either Bharat or India.
 But it’s likely that they will either end up aligning with a regional power,